ultrabug/py3status/py3status/modules/README.md

 ### <a name="spotify"></a>spotify

-Display information about the current song playing on Spotify.
+Display song currently playing in Spotify.

 Configuration parameters:
   - `cache_timeout` how often to update the bar *(default 5)*